 One of the immediate outcomes of Superintendent Rafferty's election in 1962, was a discussion in the legislature regarding the role and function of the Superintendent vis-a-vis the State Board.
-In response to this discussion, three Assembly Constitutional Amendments were introduced during the 1963 legislative session that would have done away with the popular election of the Superintendent.
-All three failed to make the ballot.
+In response to this discussion, three Assembly Constitutional Amendments were study related directly to the appropriate role of the State Board of Education and the State Department of Education.
+Specifically, the report recommended that "The California State Board of Education is both logically and legally in a position to initiate and lead State level developmental planning for education,"59 and that "The California State Department of Education, as the staff and administrative agency of the State Board of Education, has a vital role to play in the State level planning process."60

 In that same year, largely in response to burgeoning enrollment levels and ongoing governance controversies, the Legislature once again commissioned major studies on the structure and administration of K-12 education in California.
 The accounting firm of Arthur D. Little was employed to carry out the bulk of this work.
-Two recommendations from the first phase of the study related directly to the appropriate role of the State Board of Education and the State Department of Education.
-Specifically, the report recommended that "The California State Board of Education is both logically and legally in a position to initiate and lead State level developmental planning for education," and that "The California State Department of Education, as the staff and administrative agency of the State Board of Education, has a vital role to play in the State level planning process."60
+Two recommendations from the first phase of the

+California State Library, California Collection, Class on Beach.

 The second phase of the Little study, published in 1967, addressed itself more specifically to the roles of the Superintendent of Public Instruction and the State Board of Education.
 It recommended that the State Board of Education should consist of ten members who would be appointed by the Governor from a list of candidates developed by the Legislature, and that Board members should be appointed for terms of ten years.
 It further recommended that the State Superintendent should be appointed by and fully responsible to the State Board and serve as its Executive Officer, Secretary, and as Chief Administrative Officer of the State Department of Education.
+Department of Education.

 The Little study noted that the situation (in which the State Superintendent is popularly elected) made it impossible for a governing board to control its executive officer and ensure effective administration.
 "This represents a violation of a very fundamental principle of organization.
 The potential for conflict in this situation is all too apparent and results in confusion of purpose and dissipation of energy, time, and opportunity.
-The numerous opinions of various attorneys general over time attest to the continued seriousness of the problem, as do the actions of the Legislature in moving into what is perceived as a chaotic situation."
+The numerous opinions of various attorneys general over time attest to the continued seriousness of the problem, as do the actions of the Legislature in moving into what is perceived as a chaotic situation."63

 The Little study defined the respective roles of the State Board of Education, the Superintendent of Public Instruction, and the Governor's Cabinet.
-It noted that the mission of the State Board was to: (1) govern the State system of public and community college education and the State Department of Education; initiate long-range planning; (2) define long-range goals, priorities, and comprehensive plans; recommend policy goals and plans to the Governor and Legislature; and (3) set policy, establish programs, and adopt rules and regulations within limits and according to the charter established by the Legislature.
-The report also recommended that the Board should act to ensure equality of educational opportunity and the quality of education by setting and enforcing standards.
+It noted that the mission of the State Board was to: (1) govern the State system of public and community college education and the State Department of Education; initiate long-range planning; (2) define long-range goals, priorities, and comprehensive plans; recommend policy goals and plans to the Governor and Legislature; and (3) set policy, establish programs, and adopt rules and regulations within limits and according to the charter established by the Legislature.64 The report also recommended that the Board should act to ensure equality of educational opportunity and the quality of education by setting and enforcing standards.65